Our Year in Review 2024 is ready for you to engage and respond!

 “Anonymous self-reports from a series of compassion fatigue awareness classes [in an urban U.S. school district] revealed that the syndrome affects majorities of staff, including teachers (64 percent), school principals (80 percent).
 Secondary traumatic stress... was also a concern for teachers (45 percent), school principals (64 percent).”
 Teaching on Empty, Kenneth W. Elliott, Judith K. Elliott, and Stephanie G. Spears.
 Principal, November/December 2018, Vol 81, No. 2.

-Turnover is not about youth
+Turnover is about overexposure

 On average, teachers are more likely to leave a school when they’re dissatisfied with the school leadership and staff cohesion.
 “In high-poverty schools... average teacher turnover is especially high — almost twice as high as in low-poverty schools…" But that pattern evens out as teachers become more satisfied with their workplace culture, "they’re almost as likely to stay at a high-poverty school as in a low-poverty school."